Decoding the Projective Transverse Field Ising Model: Decoding with Majority Voting

 There is also a more abstract perspective on this.
 Remember that the decoder \emph{does work} for $q=0$, i.e., for the conventional repetition code.
-For this it is crucial that majority voting is applied to an extensive set of qubits (namely $L$).
+For this, it is crucial that majority voting is applied to an extensive set of qubits (namely, $L$).
 For $q>0$, the probability to find a segment of $l$ contiguous stabilizer measurements in a single time step is $q^2(1-q)^l$; the average length of such a cluster is therefore $\overline l=(1-q)/q$.
 The MVD, as defined above, performs majority voting on each of these segments separately---it cannot keep track of correlations between the segments.
 Because $\overline l$ is independent of $L$ and finite for $q>0$, these $\overline l$-local decisions do not improve for $L\to\infty$.

-Combining these findings, the crucial flaw of the MVD seems to be that it composes the final correction string $C$ out of step-wise corrections $C_t$ that are the result of a time-local minimization procedure.
-Especially, the decoder does not take into account the full syndrome data $S$ \emph{globally} but slices it into independent pieces; it operates, in a sense, ``one-dimensional'' and ignores the ``two-dimensional'' space-time geometry that comes with $S$.
-Thus it cannot exploit correlations between disjoint segments of contiguous syndrome measurements at any given time step.
-We will overcome this issue with the much more sophisticated \emph{minimum weight perfect matching decoder} in the next section.
+Combining these findings, the crucial flaw of the MVD seems to be that it composes the final correction string $C$ out of stepwise corrections $C_t$ that are the result of a time-local minimization procedure.
+Especially, the decoder does not take into account the full syndrome data $S$ \emph{globally} but slices it into independent pieces; it operates, in a sense, one-dimensional and ignores the two-dimensional space-time geometry that comes with $S$.
+Thus, it cannot exploit correlations between disjoint segments of contiguous syndrome measurements at any given time step.
+We will overcome this issue with the much more sophisticated MWPM decoder in the next section.